dd9jn/rfc4880bis/crypto-refresh.md

 Note that some transport methods are sensitive to line length.
 While there is a limit of 76 characters for the Radix-64 data ({{encoding-binary-radix64}}), there is no limit to the length of Armor Headers.
 Care should be taken that the Armor Headers are short enough to survive transport.
-One way to do this is to repeat an Armor Header key multiple times with different values for each so that no one line is overly long.
+One way to do this is to repeat an Armor Header Key multiple times with different values for each so that no one line is overly long.

 Currently defined Armor Header Keys are as follows: